Final year student

 - Law in Practice module (final year)

-Undertaking a substantive period of work experience during your studies is a great way to develop your career thinking, as well as your professional skills and identity.
+Undertaking a period of work experience during your studies is a great way to develop your career thinking, as well as your professional skills and identity.

 LLB Law for Financial Services (In-Company)